 But food freshness labels (what you would probably call the expiration date, even though it probably isn't) often don't mean what you think they do!
 So if you're tossing food because of the date on the package, you could be tossing perfectly good food.

-On the other hand, if you teach yourself to understand freshness labels and also to use your own judgment, you'll go a long way towards reducing food waste, stretching your food budget, and even putting some extra cash in your pocket in the process.
+If you teach yourself to understand freshness labels and also to use your own judgment, you'll go a long way towards reducing food waste, stretching your food budget, and even putting some extra cash in your pocket in the process.

 One easy way to waste less food is to understand food freshness labels, packaging codes, and expiration dates.